GIScience/openrouteservice/docs/documentation/travel-speeds/Surface-Speeds.md

 title: Surface Speeds
 ---

-## Surface Speeds
+# Surface Speeds
-Corresponds to the OSM [surface](https://wiki.openstreetmap.org/wiki/Key:surface) tag value.
+The surfaces correspond to the OSM [surface](https://wiki.openstreetmap.org/wiki/Key:surface) tag value.
+This table aggregates the values in the [speed value files][svf].

 _(all Values in km/h)_